pantheon-systems/documentation/source/docs/guides/automated-testing-wordpress-behat.md

 - developing
 - WordPress
 ---
 If you're developing WordPress sites, there's no doubt you've had something working only to later find it broken.
-Dev, Test, and Live environments help reduce the risk of breaking something in production, but it's tedious to manually test every time you make a change.
-Fortunately, tools like [Behat](http://docs.behat.org) let you automate quality assurance.
+Fortunately, [Behat](http://docs.behat.org) lets you automate quality assurance.
 Describe a feature once, in [plain English](http://docs.behat.org/en/latest/guides/1.gherkin.html), and every time you run Behat it will script the browser to do things like click, fill out forms, and verify text.

 In this guide you'll learn how to setup Behat on your local machine and run automated tests against a remote WordPress site.
 Before installing, review the following test, which is called a feature: